sashamorecode/HeadlineGuesser/README.md

 # Live Preview of game:
 http://209.38.248.210:80
+This link will eventually be dead when my free hosting credits expire

 # Running the game locally
 to run on linux simply make the HeadlineClass.py an executable using